About the AudioQuest Sydney

 - carbon-based, 3-layer NDS (Noise Dissipation System) shields against RF interference

 - double-balanced asymmetrical cable geometry separates the ground and shield for quieter performance

 - dark gray and black braided jacket

-- cold-welded, direct silver-plated pure "Purple Copper" mini plugs feature a solder-less design for lower distortion
+- cold-welded, direct silver-plated pure "Purple Copper" connectors feature a solder-less design for lower distortion

 - warranty: 5 years